-Belgian Sheepdogs are bright and alert, and are devoted to their owners.
+Belgian Sheepdogs are bright and alert, and devoted to their owners.
 They are affectionate and gentle, but may be mischievous or even challenging to manage due to their high intelligence and working-dog nature.
-The Belgian Sheepdog may be sensitive to harsh correction, and without early, continued training using positive reinforcement methods he may become difficult to manage.
+The Belgian Sheepdog may be sensitive to harsh correction, and without early, continued training using positive reinforcement methods, may become difficult to manage.

 Are Belgian Sheepdogs Good with Kids?
 While Belgian Sheepdogs are affectionate and gentle with most, they do have strong herding instincts and may chase, nip, or nudge children to herd them.
 If raised with kids, a Belgian Sheepdog may do well.
-Otherwise, older kids may be a better match for an adult Belgian Sheepdog without experience with children.
-Dogs and children should never be left unsupervised, regardless of breed or training.
+Otherwise, older kids may be a better match for an adult Belgian Sheepdog not accustomed to children.
+Dogs and children should never be left unsupervised, regardless of the dog’s breed or training.

 Are Belgian Sheepdogs Good with Other Pets?
 With early socialization, Belgian Sheepdogs may do well with other dogs or dog-experienced cats, but without early training they may be territorial.
 When raised with other animals, Belgian Sheepdogs tend to view them as part of their herd and will protect them as they'd protect family.

 The breed standard for the Belgian Sheepdog requires the breed to be both a devoted protector of family and property, as well as an affectionate companion.
-A Belgian Sheepdog will stand watch over people, pets, and property and will be protective if necessary.
-They are generally friendly with new people—with training Belgians can often determine friend from foe.
+A Belgian Sheepdog will stand watch over people, pets, and property and will protect them if necessary.
+They are generally friendly with new people—with training Belgians can often distinguish friend from foe.

 Indoor Apartments are not ideal for this high energy breed—the Belgian Sheepdog needs plenty of space to run.
 With enough exercise, the Belgian Sheepdog can be a calm indoor companion, but he can be destructive if bored.
 Brain games, high-impact exercise, and plenty of walks can help this working breed burn enough energy to be relaxed indoors.
 With enough exercise, he is likely to curl up near you.

 Outdoor Though he has a rugged coat that can stand up to inclement weather, the Belgian Sheepdog is not a breed that does well living outdoors full time.
-The sensitive breed prefers to be near family, and is not happy when left alone.
+This sensitive dog prefers to be near family, and is not happy when left alone.

 Exercise An hour of exercise per day—more is better—is recommended for the Belgian Sheepdog.
 Boredom may lead to destructive behaviors.